 It also means the puddings won’t stick together in the freezer.

+Removing the air helps to protect against freezer burn.
 Common ways to remove air from freezer bags include sucking it out with a straw or dunking the open freezer bag in water and then sealing it.

-You could also try pouring it into a muffin tin with liners and freezing the batter in portions.
+Top tip: you can also freeze the batter.
+Pour the batter into a freezer bag, seal it, and freeze it.
+You can also pour it into a muffin tin with liners and freeze the batter in portions.
 Once the batter has frozen, separate the frozen batter from the tins and seal it in freezer bags.

 How to reheat frozen Yorkshire puddings